 - What’s unique about my idea?

-In my case, I know I want to create beauty subscription boxes—it’s something I’m genuinely excited about.
-I’m passionate about skincare, and my goal is to help women achieve glowing skin using organic products.
-What makes my idea unique is the personal touch: each woman’s box will be customized to their needs, skin type, and age.
+In my case, I know I want to create beauty subscription boxes (something I’m genuinely excited about).
+The goal is to help people achieve glowing skin using organic products.
+What makes my idea unique is the personal touch: each person’s box will be customized to their needs, skin type, and age.
 This way, every box feels like it was made just for them.

-Use this question framework to find your niche and focus.
+This question framework will help you find your niche and focus.

-To identify my target audience I start with these questions:
+To identify your target audience, start with these questions:

 - How old is my target audience?